Tatsu: History

-Rumors of a new roller coaster being built at Six Flags Magic Mountain first emerged in the summer of 2004.
-Land clearing began in mid-2005 around the Samurai Summit area of the park with track for the new roller coaster arriving from Ohio soon thereafter.
+Land clearing began in mid-2005 around the Samurai Summit area of the park with track for the new roller coaster arriving soon thereafter.
 Construction permits filed by Six Flags Magic Mountain and a trademark for the name Tatsu (filed on August 23, 2005) were later found by the public.
 Tatsu was officially announced to the public on November 17, 2005.
 Both Revolution and Roaring Rapids were temporarily closed in order for the roller coaster to be built.
 After construction and testing was complete, Tatsu opened to the general public on May 13, 2006.

 Tatsu broke several records upon opening, becoming the world's tallest, fastest, and longest flying roller coaster.
 It held these records until The Flying Dinosaur opened at Universal Studios Japan in 2016, which broke Tatsu's length record and matched the coaster's top speed of 62 mph.
 Tatsu still remains the tallest, and it also features the tallest pretzel loop in the world, which stands 124 ft.
 Its zero-gravity roll is the only one featured on a flying coaster model.

 Ride experience

 After riders board the train situated in a vertical, standing position, each car then pivots its seats backward 90 degrees, transitioning riders into a horizontal flying position.

 The train then dispatches from the station, makes a slight s-bend turn toward the 170 ft chain lift hill.
 After reaching the top, riders descend 111 ft through a downward right turn reaching a maximum speed of 62 mph.
 This is followed by an upward right turn into the first inversion, a 103 ft corkscrew.
 This leads into a downward left turn immediately followed by an upward left turn, and then the train enters a 96 ft zero-gravity roll.
 Riders then experience a sharp drop followed by an 80 ft horseshoe element.
 The train makes a left turn and enters a record-breaking 124 ft pretzel loop.
 This is followed by a slight left turn leading into an inline twist and a 135-degree downward right turn.
 The train rises back up slightly, leveling out and entering a mid-course brake run.
-Another series of turns follows, with the train veering downward and then upward to the left, ending at the final brake run and returning to the station.
+The train makes a left turn and dips slightly, ending at the final brake run.

 One cycle of the ride lasts approximately two minutes.